Partizan Stadium: History

-From 1957 to 1987 the stadium was the site of Youth Day parade.
-Every year on 25 May the Relay of Youth were held in Socialist Federal Republic of Yugoslavia.
+From 1957 to 1987 the stadium was the site of the annual Youth Day parade.
+Every year on 25 May the Relay of Youth was held in the Socialist Federal Republic of Yugoslavia.
 Participants carried a baton with a birthday message to President Josip Broz Tito.
-The Relay of Youth was a symbolic relay race which started in Tito's birth town Kumrovec and went through all major towns and cities of the country and it ended in Belgrade at JNA Stadium.
+The Relay of Youth was a symbolic relay race which started in Tito's birth town Kumrovec and went through all major towns and cities of the country, ending in Belgrade at the JNA Stadium.
 On 1 April 1957, the stadium received its first electronic scoreboard.
-First time it was used on a match between Partizan and Vardar Skopje on 30 November 1957.
+It was used for the first time in a match between Partizan and Vardar Skopje on 30 November 1957.

 The stadium was a site of the 7th European Athletics Championship which was held from 12 to 16 September 1962.

 In April 1989, Partizan Belgrade purchased the stadium from the Yugoslav People's Army, and thus became the owner.
-The name of the stadium were officially changed in Partizan Stadium.
-Partizan stadium had a 50,000 capacity before the new UEFA security regulations came in effect.
-There were 15,924 seats, 33 000 standing places and 585 box seats.
+The name of the stadium were officially changed to Partizan Stadium.
+The Partizan Stadium had a 50,000 capacity before the new UEFA security regulations came into effect.
+There were 15,924 seats, 33,000 standing places and 585 box seats.
 It was renovated in 1998, and has had a capacity of 29,775 since.